Boxing legend Bernard Hopkins, like Manny Pacquiao, knows a little about fighting into the twilight of your career.

 That looks increasingly unlikely the longer Mayweather stays out of action as ‘Money’ last graced the ring competitively that same year he fought and defeated Pacquiao.

-It seems the only chance fans have is for the pair to get it on over the next twelve months.
-In what would be a clash that easily generates $200 million-plus in revenue.
+It seems the only chance fans have is for the pair to get it on over the next twelve months in a clash that easily generates $200 million plus in revenue.

 Now 42, time is fast running out for the ‘Money’ man to take home another nine-figure check.